StarterInc/StackGen/README.md

 Keep in mind SecureField&trade;s cannot be used in searches, so consider adding appropriate keyword-based search fields.

-#### Starter Ignite Code Generation Steps:
+#### Starter StackGen Code Generation Steps:

 1. Swagger Schema -> Java POJOs
 2. Java POJOs -> SQL Database Tables
 2. SQL Database -> ORM Mapping Data Objects (MyBatis)
-3. ORM Mapping Data Objects Wrapped by Ignite Model Objects
+3. ORM Mapping Data Objects Wrapped by StackGen Model Objects
-4. Use Ignite Model Objects in your Java code (optional)
+4. Use StackGen Model Objects in your Java code (optional)
 5. Start Spring Boot microservice and access Model Objects via REST apis  (optional)

 #### Step 1: Create an Swagger Schema for your Application

-Generating a Starter Ignite application requires that you provide/create an OpenAPI schema that defines the application's objects, RESTful APIs and the schema for your SQL database.
+Generating a Starter StackGen application requires that you provide/create an OpenAPI schema that defines the application's objects, RESTful APIs and the schema for your SQL database.

 [Learn about OpenAPI](http://openapi.org/)

-Inputting your Swagger schema to Starter Ignite will result in the creation of a Java Maven application residing in the generator output folder ("./gen" by default).
+Inputting your Swagger schema to Starter StackGen will result in the creation of a Java Maven application residing in the generator output folder ("./gen" by default).

   **[Apache Maven](https://maven.apache.org)** is a popular open source Java build tool which manages dependencies, builds the appliction, and allows for